 SST exceeds the 90th percentile of the ongoing and continuous 30 years climatological data, subjected to 30 days moving window [30].

-Ocean acidification and its interaction with ocean warming will be excluded from this systematic map.
+Studies focused on ocean acidification and its interaction with ocean warming were excluded from this systematic map.

 Comparator: Effects before and after recorded event/exposure.

-Outcome: Mortality and bleaching, habitat changes, threats, acclimatisation of subtropical and temperate coral systems.
+Outcomes: Mortality and bleaching, habitat changes, threats, acclimatisation of subtropical and temperate coral systems.

-We will include all literatures that address the physiological effects and ecological effects ocean warming have on the coral systems and reefs – this includes mortality, bleaching, changes in habitats (E.g., destruction of reef structures), threats (E.g., increase in species that pose threats to corals and coral reefs).
-Topics addressing the acclimatisation of species will also be considered.
+We included all studies that address the physiological effects and ecological effects ocean warming have on the coral systems and reefs – this includes mortality, bleaching, changes in habitats (e.g., destruction of reef structures), threats (e.g., increase in species that pose threats to corals and coral reefs).
+Topics addressing the acclimatisation of species were also considered.

 Reporting screening outcomes

-During the full-text screening, studies that are rejected from the process will be recorded with the respective reasons recorded.
-A ROSES flow diagram will be used to record and visualise the number of studies assessed and rejected at each stage.
-It will be uploaded, and all supplementary materials will be provided.
-If deviations from the ROSES flow diagram exist, they will be discussed in the systematic map.
+During the full-text screening, studies that were rejected from the process were recorded with the respective reasons recorded.
+A flow diagram has been used to record and visualise the number of studies assessed and rejected at each stage.

 Study validity assessment.